henrik/old-henrik.nyh.se/_posts/2011-01-06_18-40-textmate-to-vim-with-training-wheels.markdown

 [My dotfiles](https://github.com/henrik/dotfiles) are available on GitHub.
 If you see something you like, you can create a `~/.vimrc.local` or `~/.gvimrc.local` which Janus will load.
 Or just fork and modify the existing dotfiles.

+If you set up your own dotfiles from scratch, I very much recommend using [Pathogen](http://www.vim.org/scripts/script.php?script_id=2332) so each plugin keeps to its own directory instead of putting files all over the place.
+It goes well with Git submodules.

 ## Learning Vim